[Feature] Art of resistance: Exiled Russians create new wave in Europe

 Author bio

-Daria Kozlova, correspondent at independent Russian newspaper Novaya Gazeta Europe, and currently a resident journalist at EUobserver.
+Daria Kozlova is a correspondent at independent Russian newspaper Novaya Gazeta Europe, and currently a resident journalist at EUobserver.